GrammarViz2/grammarviz2_site/src/morea/anomaly/experience-a1.md

   </div>
 </div>

-## 2. Variable length anomaly discovery using GrammarViz 2.0
+## 2. Variable length *exact* anomaly discovery using GrammarViz 2.0
-Load the dataset, adjust SAX discretization parameters to sliding window 100, PAA 8, and alphabet 4.
-Click "Process data".
-Click "Find anomalies" button, select the GrammarViz anomalies tab and choose the top ranked anomaly (#0):
+Load the dataset using the "Load data" button, adjust SAX discretization parameters to sliding window 100, PAA 3, and alphabet 3.
+Click "Discretize" to infer a grammar describing the input time series.
+Click "Find anomalies" button to perform the anomaly discovery, then select the GrammarViz anomalies tab and choose the top ranked anomaly (#0):

 <div class="container">
   <div class="row">